monoklabs/monok-docs/docs/api.rst

                   			| to have, either ‘popularity’ for most popular first or ‘date’ for
 		  			| latest articles first.
 entities (optional)     false		| A boolean (true/false) for returning named entities in the article. (example: ‘entities=true’),
-                  			| A list of all available named entities if found in the `Query Selector`_ page
+                  			| A list of all available named entities is found in the `Query Selector`_ page
+characters (opt)   	200		| Articles are by default returned with a short 200 character snippet of
+                  			| the original article text, to expand this you can set this character limit
+full (optional)   	false		| Articles are by default returned with a short snippet of the original article text,
+                  			| to see the full article text, set this parameter to true
 ===================   	===========	================================================================================================

 Clustered News Stories API